mailpile/Mailpile/IDEAS.md

 but it would be interesting to explore the option of integrating with Tahoe-LAFS to provide "out of the box" secure distributed storage.

+... but it would probably be too slow.
+An alternative, now that mailpile knows how to GPG encrypt/decrypt things, is to add unhosted support or webdav.
+That might get us Tahoe-LAFS for free anyway?

 ## Remote sources and sync